 5.1.2 This paragraph 5 shall apply on a Supplier ID basis and its provisions shall be construed accordingly.

-5.1.3 Each Virtual Lead Party shall ensure that it and each of its Virtual Lead Party Agents who are to be responsible for Asset Metering Systems within the AMRS has satisfied the requirements of the Qualification Process in accordance with this Section J and BSCP537 before any registration of that Virtual Lead Party Agent in respect of an Asset Metering System in the AMRS becomes effective.
+[P395]5.1.3 Each Virtual Lead Party or Supplier shall ensure that it and each of its Asset Metering Party Agents who are to be responsible for Asset Metering Systems within the AMRS has satisfied the requirements of the Qualification Process in accordance with this Section J and BSCP537 before any registration of that Asset Metering Party Agent in respect of an Asset Metering System in the AMRS becomes effective.

 5.2 Not Used